NexPlayer/Android-SDK/advanced.md

 #### int mValid

-Indicates if this track is valid (that is, if the codecs, bit rates, and so on are supported by NexPlayer™).
+Indicates if this track is valid (that is, if the codecs, bitrates, and so on are supported by NexPlayer™).

 - `0` : Unsupported or invalid track
 - `1` : Valid and supported track